rabelloo/datalgo/README.md

 # datalgo
-Data structures and algorithms in ES6+
+Data structures and algorithms in TypeScript